finanalyst/raku-pod-render/README.md

 *  generate Glossary, TOC and Footnote structures for each set of Pod trees.

 *  can be used to generate HTML and Markdown with raku's --doc flag.

+*  has a GUI for converting one or more Pod6-containing files into MarkDown or HTML.

+# Extractor GUI
+Run `Extractor.raku` in the directory where the transformed files are needed.
+Select POD6 files by clicking on the FileChooser button at the top of the panel.
+The Output file name by default is the same as the basename of the input file, but can be changed.
+Select the output formats.

+If a file was selected by mistake, uncheck the 'convert' box on the far left and it will not be processed.

+When the list is complete, click on **Convert**.
+The converted files will be shown, or the failure message.

+This tool is fairly primitive and it may not handle all error conditions.
+The tool is intended for generating md and html files in an adhoc manner.

 # Page Components
 A Pod6 source will generate body text and generate information for TOC, Footnotes, Glossaries, Links and Metadata